Daucus carota Macerated Oil

 About Carrot: Daucus carota subsp. sativus macerated oil

-This is from our program, Botanical Body care Products certification program.
+This is from our program, Botanical Body Care Products Online Certification Course

 Other common names: Common cultivated carrot

 Botanical description: Carrot is an annual or biennial plant widely cultivated all over Europe, the USA and Central Asia.
 The orange-red taproot of Daucus carota subsp. sativus is the well known edible carrot.
 The essential oil, on the other-hand, is extracted from the species Daucus carota subsp. carota.
 The herbal oil is extracted from the edible fruit.

 Harvest Time: Harvest when carrot root is ripe.